noahsug/card-auto-battler/README.md

 Game TODO:

-1. fix card animation issue on 'yarn start'
-2. set up github pages publishing and make sure there's nothing super out of wack (e.g. mobile experience, performance)
+1. set up github pages publishing and make sure there's nothing super out of wack (e.g. mobile experience, performance)
-3. see if we can handle animations more cleanly, e.g. have an animation queue to runs and gets sped up by the user on left/right
+1. see if we can handle animations more cleanly, e.g. have an animation queue to runs and gets sped up by the user on left/right
-4. fix animation when shuffling discard back into deck, use seeded random to ensure shuffle is always the same
+1. shuffle discard back into deck and use UID to fix animation, use seeded random to ensure shuffle is always the same
-5. game win / defeat screen after X wins/losses
+1. game win / defeat screen after X wins/losses
-6. card select screen
+1. card select screen
-7. add back card logic + text
+1. add back card logic + text
-8. add loading screen
+1. add loading screen

 Maybe TODO: